Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/1 Training Skills/02_Licensing-and-Copyright-of-Educational-Materials.md

 **Presentation:**

 - Learners are introduced to the importance of attribution when reusing materials, as this is a legal requirement.
-- The instructor can present the TASL method (Title, Author, Source, License) as one approach to proper attribution and introduce other tools that support this process (Resource 3).
+- The instructor can present the TASL method (Title, Author, Source, Licence) as one approach to proper attribution and introduce other tools that support this process (Resource 3).

 **Activity:**